cdevents/spec/primer.md

 implement producer specific logic and sacrifice part of the interoperability benefit of using CDEvents.

-Adding a new field to existing an existing CDEvent type is a backward compatible change.
+Adding a new field to an existing CDEvent type is considered a backward compatible change - see the [versioning](#versioning) for more details.
 Aspects to consider when proposing a new field are:

 - is the field generally useful to the CD community?
 Data that is unique to a single platform is likely to be rejected
 - what are the use cases where this field will be used?
 - what is the format for the new field?
 Please be as specific as possible
 - what is the name of the new field?
-Check the [SIG interoperability vocabulary][sig-interop-vocabulariy] if a standard name exists.
-If not consider proposing the new field name for the vocabulary as well.
+Check the [SIG interoperability vocabulary][sig-interop-vocabulary] if a standard name exists.
+If not propose the new field name for the vocabulary as well.

 ### Adding new event types